hassio-addons/addon-portainer/README.md

 ## About

-Portainer is an open-source lightweight management UI which allows you to easily manage your a Docker host(s) or Docker swarm clusters.
+Portainer is an open-source lightweight management UI which allows you to easily manage a Docker host(s) or Docker swarm clusters.

 It has never been so easy to manage Docker.
 Portainer provides a detailed overview of Docker and allows you to manage containers, images, networks and